 If you put nylon strings on your steel string acoustic guitar, you’ll probably need to make adjustments or even do a full setup.

 When you put nylon strings on a steel string acoustic guitar you may experience some weirdness including:

 - The strings may buzz excessively.

-- The action feels too low (usually goes hand-in-hand with buzzing).
+- The action may feel too low (usually goes hand-in-hand with buzzing).

-- The outer E strings sometimes slip off the edges of the fretboard when you’re fretting notes or chords.
+- The outer E strings may occasionally slip off the edges of the fretboard when you’re fretting notes or chords.

-If you’re lucky, simply loosening your truss rod a bit may be all that’s needed to fix #1 and #2 above.
+If you’re lucky, simply loosening your truss rod a bit may be all that’s needed to fix #2 and #3 above.
 However, it’s more likely that you’ll need to have a full setup performed to truly eliminate them.
-If you’re experiencing #3 or #4, you will most definitely need your guitar setup (modified, in fact) to play properly with nylon strings.
+If you’re experiencing #4 or #5, you will most definitely need your guitar set up (modified, in fact) to play properly with nylon strings.

 If this foray into nylon strings is just a temporary thing (say, to record only a song or two) and you plan to switch back to steel strings, then you may be willing to tolerate these things and leave your guitar’s setup alone.
 On the other hand, if this is a more long-term (or permanent) switch, then you may need to have your guitar set up or modified to accommodate the nylon strings.
 This could mean having the nut and bridge modified specifically for nylon strings.
 If you do, ask your guitar tech to save your old nut and bridge saddle, so that you can easily switch back one day.